georgemarselis-nvi/java-for-sysadmins/README.md

 Program, configuration, applications, logs and scratch space are all children of one directory.
 That is the root of the operational trouble: an upgrade means unpacking the new tarball next to the old one and copying `conf/`, `webapps/` and `setenv.sh` across by hand, then diffing `server.xml` against the new default to see what changed.

-Tomcat does have the same split Jetty has, under the names `CATALINA_HOME` (the program) and `CATALINA_BASE` (the instance).
-Set both, give the base its own `conf/`, `webapps/`, `logs/`, `temp/` and `work/`, and the program directory stays clean.
+Tomcat (and, as we will see later, Jetty) has a program-versus-instance split, under the names `CATALINA_HOME` (the program) and `CATALINA_BASE` (the instance).
+Both are environment variables read by `catalina.sh`. `CATALINA_HOME` says where `bin/` and `lib/` are, so the script can find the jars; `CATALINA_BASE` says where `conf/`, `webapps/`, `logs/`, `temp/` and `work/` are, so the server can find its configuration and applications.
+When only `CATALINA_HOME` is set, `CATALINA_BASE` defaults to the same directory and you get the one-tree layout.
+Point `CATALINA_BASE` at a second directory containing only those five subdirectories and the program directory stays clean: `/opt/tomcat/9.0.x` is the unpacked tarball, `/opt/tomcat/instances/app` is yours.
 Almost nobody does this by hand because the documentation mentions it in passing and every tutorial assumes the one-tree layout.
 The distro packages do it for you and each does it differently: on Debian the program is `/usr/share/tomcat9`, the instance is `/var/lib/tomcat9`, and `conf/` is a symlink to `/etc/tomcat9`; on EL the paths are `/usr/share/tomcat` and `/var/lib/tomcat` with `/etc/tomcat`.
-So the first question on any Tomcat box is "tarball or package", because it decides where every file is.
+So the first question to ask on any Tomcat box you did not build is "was this installed from the tarball or from the distro package".
+A tarball install is one tree somewhere under `/opt` or `/usr/local`, started by `bin/startup.sh` or a hand-written systemd unit, with `setenv.sh` for the JVM flags.
+A typical package install is split across `/usr/share`, `/var/lib`, `/etc` and `/var/log`, started by `systemctl start tomcat9`, with the JVM flags in `/etc/default/tomcat9` or `/etc/sysconfig/tomcat`.
+Every path in the rest of this section and every tutorial you will read assumes one or the other, and following tarball instructions on a package install (or the reverse) is how people end up with two `server.xml` files and no idea which one is live. `ps -ef` shows the `java` command line with `-Dcatalina.home=` and `-Dcatalina.base=` in it; that will answer your question in one look.

 ### server.xml

 This is the file you will spend your time in.
-A stripped-down but real one:
+Here is a real `server.xml`, stripped down to the basics:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>